MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ### StartFaceRecognition - BETA
-Directs Misty to recognize a face she sees, if it is among those she alerady knows.
+Directs Misty to recognize a face she sees, if it is among those she already knows.
 To use this command, you previously must have used either the `StartFaceDetection` command or the `StartFaceTraining` command to detect and store one or more face IDs in Misty's memory.

 When you are done having Misty recognize faces, call StopFaceRecognition.